VIDA-NYU/reprozip/docs/developerguide.rst

 Final Observations
 ------------------

 After reading this page, reading the source code of one of the "official" unpackers is probably the best way of understanding how to write your own.
 They should be short enough to be easy to grasp.
-Should you have additional questions, do not hesitate to use our development mailing-list: `dev@reprozip.org`.
+Should you have additional questions, do not hesitate to use our mailing-list: `reprozip@.nyu.edu`.